garrett361/transformers_notes/main.typ

-  Parallelism] fixes that by noting that the remaining contributions, which essentially come from and #footnote[Recall, though, from @layer_norm that the parameters in are completely redundant and can simply be removed without having any effect on the expressive capabilities of the architecture.];, can be parallelized in the sequence dimension (as can the residual connections).
+  Parallelism] fixes that by noting that the remaining contributions, which essentially come from and #footnote[Recall, though, from @layer_norm that the parameters in are completely redundant and can simply be removed without having any effect on the expressive capabilities of the architecture.], can be parallelized in the sequence dimension (as can the residual connections).

 The collective communications change a bit.
 If we shard the tensors across the sequence dimension before the first , then we want the